vjda/nexus3-casc-cli/README.md

         -----END CERTIFICATE-----
 ```

-If you want to use PEM certificates, you can get it and transform it into PEM with:
+If you want to extract PEM certificates from your servers, you can do this:

 ```sh
 $ openssl s_client -showcerts -connect registry.npmjs.org:443 </dev/null 2>/dev/null | openssl x509 -outform PEM